sstubbs/postgres-xl-operator/README.md

 ### Helm

 1. A Kubernetes cluster with helm 3 is required.
+2. `kubectl create namespace <namespace name>`
-2. Clone this repo
+3. Clone this repo
-3. Change the following variables in `operations/common/vars.sh` if required
+4. Change the following variables in `operations/common/vars.sh` if required

 name | description | default value
 --- | --- | ---